 For such a famous man there is surprisingly little detail known about Christopher Columbus.
 His date of birth is unclear, no writings in his native language have ever been discovered, there are no authentic portraits and even his final place of rest is disputed.
+Every year, on the 12th October, Spain declares a National Holiday, Columbus Day, to commemorate Columbus's first sighting of the West Indies.

 For over a thousand of years the European nations had been trading for silk and spices with the Indies and China via the Silk Road, an overland route safeguarded for the last two hundred years by the Mongol Empire.
 This journey became very hazardous following the fall of Constantinople to the Ottoman Turks in 1453.
 It was Portuguese sailors that set out to find a route that would take them by sea around the Cape of Good Hope from the Atlantic into the Indian Ocean, a task finally achieved by Bartolomeu Dias in 1488.
 Meanwhile, in 1470, a Florentine astronomer, Paolo dal Pozzo Toscanelli suggested to King Alfonso V of Portugal that sailing west might be a quicker way to reach the Spice Islands.